October 30–November 2

 From the creation of parks and open space, to the development of entirely new neighborhoods, private interests are shaping our spatial city more than ever before.
 This reality underscores the importance of balancing private investment with public benefit.
 What best practices can guide collaboration across the public, private, and design sectors to ensure the most equitable outcomes?
 This question is at the core of Van Alen’s work helping cities understand what change is needed and how to make it happen.

-The presentation from the session can be found below:
+The case studies and Council presentations can be found below:

 All photos by Cameron Blaylock